-In other words, there are parts of public pension benefits that can be changed by future state laws, but only certain parts of those benefits.
+In other words, South Carolina pension laws allow parts of public pension benefits to be changed by future state laws, but only certain parts of those benefits.

 Equable Institute partnered with Columbia Law School’s Center for Public Research and Leadership to create infographics that map states’ pension governance.
 Understanding the legal environment for pension policies can be confusing for both lawmakers and public workers, but illuminating legally permissible policy pathways to improve funding sustainability and ensure adequate retirement income security for states’ workforces is essential.

 In the case of South Carolina, state law allows the legislature to increase employee contributions for public workers.
 In 2012, they did just that, creating a schedule of increasing contribution rates for active employees and new hires.
 Lawmakers increased contribution rates again in 2017, with no legal challenge from public workers.

 The law also allows for changed to benefit calculations, which the legislature did in 2012 when it increased the years used in calculating final average salary from three to five years.
 Cost-of-living adjustments have also been reduced from 2 to 1%.